aflover/appkit/README.md

 # veak

-app components for vue and electron
+Veak is desined as app components for vue and electron and is still in development

 ### Using npm
 ```